Would you like to create a separate page for blog posts in WordPress?

 The home page is the front page of your WordPress website and the first page your visitors see.
 By default, WordPress shows your most recent posts on your home page, and that makes sense if you are running a blog.

 But it’s not always ideal for small business websites.
-You’ll probably want a more engaging home page that tells users about your business, products, and services, lets them know how to contact you, and boosts your sales conversion.
+You will probably want a more engaging home page that tells users about your business, products, and services, lets them know how to contact you, and boosts your sales conversion.

 Now, if you also want to run a blog on your website, then you will need to provide another page where visitors can go to read your posts.

-In this article, we show you two ways to create a separate page to display your blog posts in WordPress.
+Having said that, we will show you how to easily create a separate page for blog posts in WordPress.

 Video Tutorial